MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 # High-level lab steps

-We will follow the below steps to design and create the Power BI dashboard:
+We will follow the below steps to design and create a Power BI dashboard:

 -   Connect to Dataverse